Skip to content

 • Then click start the bleemeo-agent application

-This page details step to upgrade Bleemeo agent on a Windows system.
+This page details the steps to upgrade the Bleemeo agent on a Windows system.

 Before upgrading Bleemeo agent, please check that you meet the system requirements.

-Bleemeo agent can be upgraded on Windows with a classical installer.
+The Bleemeo agent can be upgraded on Windows with a classic installer.
 An unattended upgrade is also available.

 Download the installer on Bleemeo.